 I do not believe some sun screens that say they are water proof because it will be washed off eventually.
 It is a very misleading piece of information and but a marketing ploy.
 Choose a sun screen that is water resistant, aside from the fact that is a much more viable fact, this product had to undergo testing required by the FDA.
 Be wary as well of sun screens that profess having an SPF of 100 because it sounds unrealistic and it cannot be claimed because of the logarithmic/mathematical nature of how these sun screens are tested.

 If it is possible, avoid sun exposure between 10 AM and 4 PM.
 The sun’s intensity peaks from 12 noon to 4 PM.
 If you cannot avoid the sun, just protect yourself with umbrellas, hats, caps and sun glasses.
 Speaking of sunglasses, I strongly believe that one should invest in dark glasses to protect ones eyes and under eyes from the sun.
 Remember that your under eyes has the thinnest layer of skin on your face.
-Extreme sun exposure can lead to crows feet and other signs of aging.
+Extreme sun exposure can lead to crows feet and other signs of ageing.

 Now, if you have any further questions about sun screen, ask your dermatologist or a practicing professional in the field of skin care.
 They can give you more technical information that you might need.
 All that I have written here is based on my own research and understanding.